Railway journeys over these years have taught me a lot about life. Here are 5 life-lessons that we can learn from the trains.

 The guard has waved the green flag.
 So take a seat, and let me take you through each lesson while you nibble your snacks.

-5 Unforgettable Life Lessons Learned on a Train
+5 Unforgettable Moral Life Lessons I Learned on a Train

 - Nothing Is Permanent